sabjoslo/talking-politics/README.md

 ## Presidential debates

-1. `python -c "from pyspan import debates; debates.get_debates()"` downloads transcripts of the presidential debates from [The American Presidency Project](http://www.presidency.ucsb.edu/debates.php) and convert them to JSON format.
+1. `python -c "from pyspan import debates; debates.get_debates()"` downloads transcripts of the presidential debates from [The American Presidency Project](http://www.presidency.ucsb.edu/debates.php) and converts them to JSON format.
 2. `python -c "from pyspan import debates; debates.get_participants(); debates.get_moderators()"` creates hand-coded lists of the participants and moderators of the debates.
 This information helps the text parser separate the speaker from what they say.
 3. `python -c "from pyspan import debates; debates.get_text_from_debates()"` converts the JSON-formatted data to plain text files.

 ## Excluding words

 `python -c "from pyspan import purger; the_purger = purger.Purger(); the_purger.stopwords"` will display the words excluded from the counts (below).
-The exclusion criteria for words are detailed in "Two kinds of discussion and types of conversation".
+The exclusion criteria for words are detailed in "Two kinds of discussion and types of conversation."

 ### Classifying words as procedural